Hacking Block Support Into UIMenuItem

 -(id)forwardingTargetForSelector:(SEL)selhas been added in Leopard as a faster approach to the NSInvocation-based message forwarding.
 We could use this to react to our custom selector, but we would have to return an object that implements our selector (or does not throw an exception with undefined methods.)
 Possible candidate, but there’s something better.

-Normal forwarding path: This is the “classic” message forwarding that exists since the old days.
-Here actually two methods are called.
+Normal forwarding path: This is the “classic” message forwarding that has existed since the old days.
+And actually, two methods are called here:

 methodSignatureForSelector:, followed by